Computable Bases: Closure properties

 \begin{example} Let $X$ be some represented space. \begin{enumerate} \item The neighborhood map $\UU$ is a computable presubbase of $\OO(X)$ that generates the {\em point-open topology} on $\OO(X)$. \item The canonical computable prebase associated to $\UU$ (see Proposition~\ref{prop:computable-prebase}) is $\bigcap_\KK\UU=\FF$, i.e., the filter map $\FF$ that generates the compact-open topology on $\OO(X)$, whose sequentialization is hence the Scott topology on $\OO(X)$. \item The map $\FF$ is a computable base of $\OO(X)$ with respect to the Scott topology if and only if the space $X$ is consonant. \item The map $\id_{\OO\OO(X)}$ is always a computable (Lacombe) base of $\OO(X)$ with respect to the Scott topology. \end{enumerate} \end{example}

 These examples show that in the general case the concept of a computable presubbase and of a computable prebase might actually be more fruitful and interesting than the concept of a computable base.
 We have lots of natural presubbases and prebases that reveal useful information about our spaces.
-The presubbase $\UU$ does in general not satisfy the convergent intersection property, while the other two presubbases mentioned in Example~\ref{ex:presubbase-prebase} do.

 With the following result we provide a few natural constructions of prebases, where we exploit that the index spaces are overt.
-We recall that a represented space $X$ is called {\em overt}, if $X$ is a computable point in $\AA_+(X)$.
 Overt spaces are exactly those spaces that allow computable projections on open sets.

 \begin{proposition}[Overt space] A represented spaces $X$ is overt if and only if the projection